-Advice to help you decide whether a modular build is right for you
+Advice to help you decide whether off-site construction is right for you

 1. Access is everything